-Bangladesh, being a land of agriculture, tea plantations and fruit cultivation, could prosper in the plantation of rubber – a relatively new industry in Bangladesh when compared to other countries since the climate provides a very appropriate base for producing rubber in the country.
+Bangladesh, being a land of agriculture, tea plantations, and fruit cultivation, could prosper in the plantation of rubber – a relatively new industry in Bangladesh when compared to other countries since the climate provides a very appropriate base for producing rubber in the country.
 However, though the government has been encouraging plantations in the hilly areas since 1980 due to this favorable condition, so far, only about 45,000 acres of land have been allotted to the BFIDC and 32,500 acres to private owners for rubber plantations.
-There are also a myriad of other factors that determine the growth of the this industry.
+There is also a myriad of other factors that determine the growth of this industry.
 It is the primary raw material for a list of industries.
-Rubber trees can absorb carbon three times more than any other tree- a tool which can be used to earn foreign currency worth billions of dollars from the Global Carbon Trading and Environmental Fund.
-As more and more countries swap the production of rubber with palm oil, it leaves a huge void which prospective Bangladeshi producers can fill.
+Rubber trees can absorb carbon three times more than any other tree- a tool that can be used to earn foreign currency worth billions of dollars from the Global Carbon Trading and Environmental Fund.
+As more and more countries swap the production of rubber with palm oil, it leaves a huge void that prospective Bangladeshi producers can fill.

 Being a primary industrial input for many businesses, rubber plays a substantial role in deciding the profitability of the following industries:

 Apart from its more traditional uses, the natural product can also be used in various other ways:

 According to BFIDC, in 2012, Bangladesh produced 24,000 tons of rubber, out of which 60 percent (worth BDT 334 crore) was consumed by the local market, and the rest 9600 tons were exported for a sum of BDT 220 crore.